Lucy McBath

 McBath's son, Jordan Davis, was murdered in November 2012.
 She then became an advocate for gun control, joining other mothers of black murder victims to form the Mothers of the Movement, and spoke at the 2016 Democratic National Convention.

-McBath ran for the House of Representatives in 2018, defeating Republican incumbent Karen Handel and defeating her again in 2020.
+McBath ran for the House of Representatives in 2018, narrowly defeating Republican incumbent Karen Handel and defeating her again in 2020.
 McBath switched to the 7th district after redistricting in 2020 made the 6th significantly more favorable to Republicans; she defeated the 7th's incumbent, Carolyn Bourdeaux, in the Democratic primary and won the general election.

-Early life and career
+Early life, education, and career

 McBath was born in Joliet, Illinois, on June 1, 1960.
 Her father, Lucien Holman, was a dentist who owned The Black Voice, an African-American newspaper, and served as president of the NAACP's Illinois chapter.
-Her mother, Wilma, worked as a nurse.
+Her mother, Wilma, is white and worked as a nurse.
 Lucy has a sister, Lori.

 McBath attended Virginia State University and graduated with a bachelor's degree in political science in 1982.
 After college, she worked as an intern for former Virginia governor Douglas Wilder.
 In the 1990s, she became a flight attendant for Delta Air Lines and relocated to Atlanta, where Delta is headquartered.